top of page

-When we lather our pets in fragrant suds and towel them dry with love, we believe we are caring for them.
-Yet, behind those playful splashes and fluffy coats may lie unseen suffering.
-Many grooming products, shampoos, conditioners, sprays, wipes, carry chemicals that can betray your pet’s trust, causing pain, illness, and heartbreak.
+When we lather our pets in fragrant suds and towel them dry with love, we think we are taking good care of them.
+Yet, behind those playful splashes and fluffy coats, there can be unseen suffering.
+Many grooming products, shampoos, conditioners, sprays, and wipes contain chemicals that can betray your pet’s trust, causing pain, illness, and heartbreak.

 The Invisible Threat in Everyday Grooming Products

-Labels promising “gentle care” often mask harsh ingredients.
+Labels often promise “gentle care,” but many mask harsh ingredients.
 Common offenders include:

-Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES): detergents that strip away protective oils, leaving skin raw and prone to infection
+• Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES): These detergents strip away protective oils, leaving the skin raw and prone to infection.

-Methylisothiazolinone: a biocide in many wipes and sprays that triggers intense contact dermatitis
+• Methylisothiazolinone: A biocide found in many wipes and sprays that can trigger intense contact dermatitis.

-Pets inhale residues, sleep on damp fur, and ingest chemicals when they groom themselves, magnifying their exposure far beyond what we might imagine.
+Pets inhale residues, sleep on damp fur, and ingest chemicals when they groom themselves.
+This multiplies their exposure far beyond what we might imagine.

 How Grooming Toxins Betray Our Pets